 Talent Fostering There is an excessive demand for admission to the Faculty every year, and a large number of gifted students enrol, who have already achieved success at high school scientific competitions.
-This includes, for example, the gold medallist of the 2010 Chemistry Olympiad held in Tokyo, Japan, which drew participants from 68 countries.
-Talented students are rapidly integrated into research projects under the guidance of dedicated supervisors, and take part in student research conferences at the University, and at national, and international levels.
+Talented students are rapidly integrated into research projects under the guidance of dedicated supervisors, and take part in student research conferences at the University, as well as at national and international levels.
 These students often proceed to Ph.D.
-School, where they become devoted scientists.
+Schooland.

 Career Opportunities Graduates of Semmelweis University’s Pharmacy programme have numerous career opportunities to choose form.
 Whether these professional pharmacists decide to seek employment in public or hospital pharmacies, the pharmaceutical industry, health authorities, regulatory agencies, or academia, statistics show that they generally obtain their desired job within 21 days of graduation.

 Research work is based upon state-of-the-art instrumentation, including a 600 MHz nuclear magnetic resonance spectrometer, mass spectrometers, various hyphenated separation instruments, animal facilities, library, and computational platforms, and are supported by national and European funds.

 International Relations The Faculty is involved in several international collaborations in research and education, both in Europe and overseas.
-Today especially, strong ties exist with the University of California, the Catholique University of Leuven, and Imperial College, London.
+Today especially strong ties exist with the University of California, the Catholic University of Leuven, and Imperial College, London.

-Highlight of Accomplishments The Nobel laureate János Harsányi received his Pharmacy diploma from the our Faculty, two original drug molecules (deprenyl and vinpocetin) were discovered through the participation of our professors, and several new pharmacy-related, species-specific physicochemical parameters have been introduced, developed and utilised here, just to name a few of our noteworthy accomplishments.
+Highlight of Accomplishments The Nobel laureate János Harsányi received his Pharmacy diploma from the Faculty, two original drug molecules (deprenyl and vinpocetin) were discovered with the participation of the Faculty’s professors, and several new pharmacy-related, species-specific physicochemical parameters have been introduced, developed and utilised here, just to name a few of the Faculty’s noteworthy accomplishments.